matthewvb77/mastersheet/README.md

 Just download the `mastersheet.html` file and open it with a browser. \
 It's a single HTML file with no network access, backend, or storage.

-Feel free to request changes or make contributions.
+Feel free to request changes via a GitHub Issue or Discussion, or by emailing me.